Swift Project Management#

 macOS only

-Using XCode projects is not fully supported yet by Noctule.
-Only macOS is supported for this workaround.
+Using XCode projects is not fully supported by Noctule.
+Only macOS is supported for the following workaround.

 XCode projects are not officially supported yet.
 But there are workarounds to get at least basic support for Swift development.